mlakewood/food_truck/README.md

 I've deployed this solution to heroku which can be found here:
     http://aqueous-citadel-9608.herokuapp.com/

-I chose to use heroku, flask, SQLAlchemy, backbone.js and google maps api v3.
+I chose to use heroku, flask, SQLAlchemy, backbone.js and the google maps api v3.

-Only Backbone.js have I used inside a working environment, the others though I have played with them, but not in a production environment.
+I have only used Backbone.js in a production environment, although I have played around with the others in a non-production environment.

 Restful Flask